Lapeyus/GCP-SLZ/documentation/docs/bu-projects.md

 ## Usage

-Apply this code to manage Altus ingest, curated, and transformation projects within your Google Cloud Platform organization.
+Apply this code to manage ${var.owner} ingest, curated, and transformation projects within your Google Cloud Platform organization.

 ---